react117/url_extractor/README.md

 4. This spider will accept multiple comma separated links as an argument named `start_urls`.
 It will then extract the list of urls from all of them at one go.

-### Known Issue

-Among the 3 sites I have tested, for 2 sites the extractor is running in an infinite loop.
-Means it is listing all the urls but instead of stopping there, it starts from the beginning, resulting in duplicate urls in the csv.

 ### Changelog

 Please see this [changelog](https://github.com/react117/url_extractor/blob/master/CHANGELOG.md) to know about the updates.